Basketball Live Vs. Dead Ball

 When the ball is live, the game clock and shot clock are ticking.
 It is very easy to know when the ball is live since players will be moving on the floor whenever that is the case.
 The ball becomes live when the referee gives a team possession of the ball to put it into play.

 There are three ways to put the ball into play that will make it live in basketball:

 Basketball Jump Ball

 On an in-bounds pass, the referee will give the ball to a player on the team with possession.
 This player stands out of bounds on the sidelines or baselines and passes it to a teammate on the floor.
-The ball becomes live once the players gets the ball from the referee.
+The ball becomes live once the player gets the ball from the referee.